TiendaNube/api-docs/resources/discounts/index.md

 Each application that wants to work with promotions should interact with the Tiendanube/Nuvemshop API to create promotions and validate their business rules based on the cart information sent to a specific endpoint on the partner's side.

+**Disclaimer**: The use of these applications for multi-currency stores is not recommended.
+Their behavior may not be as desired.

 ## Accountabilities<a name="accountabilities"></a>

 | Accountability | Tiendanube | APP |